Houston First Time Offenders

 Your first time being arrested can be a scary experience.
 Whether you were arrested because of a misunderstanding or because of an impulsive act, the entire process is stressful, rushed and confusing.
 Since law enforcement in Texas is well known for cracking down on crime, it is important to contact an experienced criminal defense lawyer to defend you.

-If you been arrested and charged with your first offense in Harris County, Montgomery County, Fort Bend County, Waller County, Brazoria County or any of the surrounding areas, you should not go to court alone.
+If you been arrested and charged with your first offense in Harris County and Fort Bend County, you should not go to court alone.
 Call an experienced Houston criminal defense attorney who will protect your legal rights and use your first time circumstances to mitigate the possible consequences in your case.

 Harris County First Time Arrest Lawyer

 The lawyers at James G. Sullivan and Associates have thousands of case successes, and they review each case on a personalized, result-oriented basis to determine the best approach for you.
 They will work hard to achieve a favorable result for you.